 Our board of directors has established an audit committee, whose chairman is Donne F. Fisher and whose other members are M. Ian G. Gilchrist and Larry E. Romrell.
-Each of the members of the audit committee meets the applicable independence rules and regulations of The Nasdaq Stock Market and the SEC, as such rules and regulations exist on the date of this report.
+See "-Director Independence" above.

 Our board of directors has determined that Mr. Gilchrist is an "audit committee financial expert" under applicable SEC rules and regulations.
+The audit committee reviews and monitors the corporate financial reporting and the internal and external audits of our company.
+The committee's functions include, among other things: